cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 1. Pour all the ingredients with a bar spoon in a high shot glass layer-by-layer.

 ### Profit!

+Profit! should be sweet and airy.
+That's how we saw this cocktail.

 <img src="http://habr.habrastorage.org/post_images/962/c3f/122/962c3f12264c8baf7c00d7f5c2322905.jpg" alt="Profit!" title="Profit!"/>